Monday, March 29, 2010

 When I read the Stanford men’s basketball report in the January/February 2010 Alumni Magazine, I was amused by its report from the Cardinal’s media guide.
 The personal section on team captain Landry Fields points out that his hobbies include, yes, "playing basketball."
 My guess is that Wooden would list a similar hobby.

-Although the “Wizard of Westwood” is best known for the 10 National Championships he led the UCLA Bruins basketball teams to, it should be duly noted he is the first person enshrined in the basketball hall of fame as both a player and a coach.
+Although the “Wizard of Westwood” is best known for the 10 National Championships with the UCLA Bruins basketball teams, it should be duly noted he is the first person enshrined in the basketball hall of fame as both a player and a coach.

 Secrets of Longevity: